from http://appium.io/ Appium philosophy has four tenets -

 - Application under test should not have to be modified to be able to run automated tests

 - Automated tests should not be tied to one framework or programming language

 - A mobile automation framework shouldn't reinvent the wheel when it comes to automation APIs.

 - A mobile automation framework should be open source, in spirit and practice as well as in name!

 Appium meets its philosophy in following ways -

 - Appium satisfies its first Philosophy by using vendor-provided automation frameworks to control device.
 Hence Appium-specific or third-party code or frameworks do not have to be compiled with app under test.
-Appium describes it as - you're testing the same app you're shipping.
+Hence you are testing same app which would be shipped.
 The vendor-provided frameworks Appium uses are:

 - Appium satisfies its fourth philosophy by being open source :-)